JWT Authentication using Spring Security OAuth2 in Spring Boot Example

 }

-package com.jwt.authentication.sample.post.controller;
+package com.example.post.controller;

 import org.springframework.beans.factory.annotation.Autowired;